purcellconsult/Code-Cool-Stuff-With-Python/computer_graphics/Chapter_IV.md

         race.victor_dance()
         turtle.done()

-That’s all there is to The _4 Little Turtles_ game.
+That's all there is to The _4 Little Turtles_ game.

 You can download the complete script from GitHub here:  **[insert link]**

 What cool interesting things have you created with the turtle module?
-Post on social media about it

-with the hashtag: #turtlecoderocks
+Post on social media about it with the hashtag: #turtlecoderocks
-Chapter